 Promoting dynamic participation of women

-At PARCO CO., LTD., we promote participation by women through a variety of initiatives.
+PARCO promote participation by women through a variety of initiatives.
 We recognize that encouraging shorter working hours by promoting the use of paid leave and improving the percentage of women in managerial positions will go far in helping to resolve issues pertaining to female participation.
 Together with enacting measures to encourage taking leave, we formulated an action plan in response to the Advancement of Women Act that includes cultivating female managerial candidates, providing opportunities for boosting the career consciousness of young female employees, and creating a workplace more conducive for employees with time constraints.
 With respect to the annual average number of days of paid leave taken, we are aiming for 10 days by fiscal 2020, compared to five days in fiscal 2014.
 In parallel, we are striving to have women make up 20% or more of managers in fiscal 2020, versus 11% as of March 2015.

 Action plan based on the Advancement of Women Act